elys-network/elys/architecture.md

 ### CLI to Query the Genesis Inflation parameters

-To query the gensis inflation parameters in the tokenomics module, use the following command:
+To query the genesis inflation parameters in the tokenomics module, use the following command:

 ```
 elysd q tokenomics show-genesis-inflation